heyang1987/cpuLogGen/README.md

 ./query /path/to/GeneratedLogfile

 The tool will first clean up the potential residual documents stored in the MongoDB database from previous experiment.
-Then it will generate a bulk query from the source log file and finally insert this query into the MongoDB database.
-By doing this, After above initialization, the query tool will wait for users' query input to return results.
+Then it will generate a bulk query from the source log file and rapidly insert this query into the MongoDB database.
+After above initialization, the query tool will wait for users' query input to return results.
 There are two types of commands that are currently supported: QUERY  and EXIT